 DIVEIN’s Complete Guide to:

-Top 10 Best All-inclusive Dive Resorts In The World
+Top 10 Best Dive Resorts in the World

-Here’s our pick of 10 of the best all-inclusive dive resorts in the world.
+Our list is by no means exhaustive, but here are our picks for some of the best dive resorts in the world.

-Top 10 Best All-Inclusive Dive Resorts in the World
+Top 10 Best Dive Resorts in the World

 Anthony’s Key Resort, Roatan, Honduras

-Anthony’s Key is a stunning dive resort with 56 luxury bungalows arranged on a spacious 11-acre property in the heart of Roatan Island.
-A long-time staple among scuba divers, Anthony’s Key Resort perfectly matches the Island’s lush forests and the colors of Sandy Bay, a slice of Caribbean paradise.
+Anthony’s Key is a stunning dive resort with 56 luxury bungalows arranged on a spacious 11-acre property in the heart of Roatan, one of the Bay Islands of Honduras.
+A long-time favorite among scuba divers, the design of Anthony’s Key Resort perfectly blends into the island’s lush forests and the colors of Sandy Bay, a slice of Caribbean paradise.

 The resort has four different bungalow categories: the Hill Standard and Hill Superior bungalows are immersed in the lush forest on the main island, while the Key Superior and Key deluxe rooms are located on Anthony’s Key, a small private island right in the center of the turquoise lagoon.
 The resort features an impressive fleet dedicated to scuba diving and an on-site hyperbaric chamber.

-Roatan and the Bay Islands of Honduras are famous for being one of the most beautiful diving destinations in the Caribbean.
+Roatan is one of the most beautiful diving destinations in the Caribbean.
 The island sits right on the edge of the western tip of the Cayman Trough, the deepest point in the Caribbean Sea.

-Thanks to the island’s location, Roatan’s jaw-dropping coral reef is formed of impressive walls and banks that sink to vertiginous depths and boast an impressive array of coral colors and shapes, all perfectly observable in the clear water.
-Roatan also offers a famous shark dive, Cara a Cara point, and the ‘dolphin house’ dive, right Anthony’s Key Resort’s property.
+Thanks to the island’s location, Roatan’s jaw-dropping coral reef features impressive walls and banks that sink to vertiginous depths and boast an impressive array of coral colors and shapes, all perfectly observable in the clear water.

-Camel Dive Club and Hotel, Sharm El Sheikh – Egypt
+Camel Dive Club & Hotel, Sharm El Sheikh, Egypt

-An institution among divers traveling to the Red Sea, Camel Dive Club started in 1986 and was among the first dive centers in Sharm El Sheikh.
+An institution among Red Sea divers, Camel Dive Club & Hotel started in 1986 and was among the first dive centers in Sharm El Sheikh.
 It evolved into the powerhouse that it is today thanks to the passion and commitment of its friendly staff.

-The Camel complex consists of its legendary dive center, a four-star hotel with 38 fully-furnished rooms, a bar with a rooftop where divers from all over Sharm El Sheikh meet to chat about the daily sightings while munching on Camel’s famous peanuts, and a variety of restaurants — including an awarded Indian tandoori offering.
-Plus, with prices to suit all wallets, Camel is an accessible entry into all-inclusive diving holidays.
+The Camel complex consists of its legendary dive center, a four-star hotel with 38 rooms, a bar with a rooftop where divers from all over Sharm El Sheikh meet to chat about the daily sightings while munching on Camel’s famous peanuts, and a variety of restaurants.
+Plus, with prices to suit all wallets, the Camel is accessible to divers on a variety of budgets.

 No logbook is complete without a series of dives registered in Sharm El Sheikh.
 Sharm and the Red Sea have been venerated since Jacques Cousteau’s early documentaries, and their fame is truly well-deserved.